-After a quick look around the courtyard, Patricia and I walked down the Via Leoni toward the Adige River.
+After a quick look around Juliet’s real fake courtyard, Patricia and I walked down the Via Leoni toward the Adige River.
 It was noonish and we were looking for a picnic spot, to finish off our leftovers from Gusto Leo the night before.
 We wandered around the Ponte della Navi but could find no green space.
 So we settled for a bench, under a tree, in front of a church and we had our pizza surrounded by people who were wondering why we were taking up their bus stop space when we were so clearly not waiting for Bus 45 crosstown.

 We did wrap it up as quickly as we could and headed back up Via Leoni.
 We’d seen a gelato place at the Piazza della Erbe that we wanted to check out.

 And the bear.